 A simplex virus, herpes (HSV) causes millions of people to be in pain and possible embarrassment.
 A DNA virus that is double stranded, herpes can come in two forms;

 HSV Type 1 and HSV Type 2.
-The first type, herpes 1 is known as
+The first type, herpes 1 is known as ‘oral herpes’, appearing

-they can both be transferred to either area of the body.
+on or near your mouth.
+The second type, herpes 2, is herpes of the genitals.
+While the HSV-1 virus and the HSV-2 virus do surface on different body spots, it’s important to know that they can both be transferred to either area of the body.
 In other words, HSV-1 can be passed to the genital area through contact.
 One of the big differences between the two strands of herpes is that HVS-1 has a 20%-40% chance of recurring, where HSV-2 is much higher at 80%.

-over 40 million Americans alone are host to the HSV-1 virus.
+At first, looking like cold sores, oral facial herpes is common on the lips or corners of the mouth.
+An astounding number, over 40 million Americans alone are host to the HSV-1 virus.
 Actually, the virus is more common than a lot of people probably realize.
 Often surfacing inside the mouth, HSV-1 is transmitted through cuts or lesions on the infected area.
 Reappearing on the body at a much lower rate than HSV-2, herpes simplex 1 still stays in the infected person’s body forever; usually hiding in the body’s nervous system.
 The way the HSV travels through the body is through Latency Associated Transcript (LAT).
 Known to police the natural death of our body cells, LAT control our genomes and prevent our natural cell structure from performing.
 When controlling its host cells, LAT consistently maintains a pool of the HSV virus, allowing random break outs to occur.

 How Do You Get HSV Type 1?